-We particularly welcome applications from black, Asian and minority ethnic candidates, LGBTQ+ candidates, candidates with disabilities, and from men, because we would like to increase the representation of these groups at this level.
-We want to do this because we know greater diversity will lead to greater results for children.
+We particularly welcome applications from LGBTQ+ candidates, candidates with disabilities, and from men, because we would like to increase the representation of these groups at this level at Unicef UK.
+We want to do this because we know greater diversity will lead to even greater results for children.

 Unicef UK promotes equality, diversity and inclusion in our workplace.
 We make employment decisions by matching business needs with skills and experience of candidates, irrespective of age, disability (including hidden disabilities), gender, gender identity or gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, or sexual orientation.

 We are happy to talk about flexible working, personal growth, and to promote a workplace where you can be yourself and achieve success based only on your merit.

 The successful candidate will be required to apply for a criminal records check.
 A criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the role and the circumstances of your offences.

 We only accept online applications as this saves us money, making more funds available for us to help ensure children’s rights.

 If you require support in completing the online form or an application form in an alternative format, please contact Supporter Care during office hours.

 If you do not hear from us within 14 days of the closing date, please assume your application has been unsuccessful on this occasion.
 Please note that we only provide feedback to shortlisted candidates.

 Registered Charity Nos.
 1072612 (England and Wales) SC043677 (Scotland)